How to Attract Wildlife Into Your Garden

 When people think of wildlife they often picture animals living freely in beautiful open countryside or racing through secluded woodlands.
 Many people think of wildlife as something assessable to them or only for people who live in country villages very rural areas.
 However wild creatures can be found in a huge range of varieties and although you may not be able to see well known and loved animals such as deer, badgers or otters, wildlife can be found everywhere.

-Many people think of wildlife as being something that is only found in the countryside, woodlands and other wild areas of the world but even if you live in the busiest cities and towns there is a vast array of wild animals and birds to be found living among us.
-Some of these such as butterflies, pigeons and snails will be well known to most people and easy to spot but there are many more creatures to look out for, enjoy, interact with and offer help to.
+A variety of birds and animals can be discovered even if you live in the busiest cities and towns.
+Some of these such as butterflies, pigeons and snails are well-known and easy to spot but there are many more creatures to look out for, enjoy, support and even interact with.

 Tips for Attracting Wildlife into Your Garden

 This will help encourage a great variety of wildlife into your garden.
 Frogs, toads, snails, dragonflies, newts and water spiders are some examples of creatures that may visit or make their homes in even city ponds.
 Wildlife such as frogs and hedgehogs can be helpful in the garden as they eat slugs that may otherwise damage plants.
 Ponds do not have to be large or elaborate in order to attract wildlife and can be built from scratch or created using ready formed ridged plastic pond liners.
 Once you have your pond ready plants can be grown around the edges and surrounding area to provide shelter and food for a mired of creates.